evanleck/sinatra-boilerplate/README.md

 ## How to Use It

 You like it? **Awesome!** Here's how to use it:

+1. Download the source of this project.
+2. Start hacking.

+Or if you want the more Gity way:

 1. Clone this project: `git clone git://github.com/l3ck/sinatra-boilerplate.git sinatra-boilerplate`
 2. `CD` into the clone: `cd sinatra-boilerplate`